Haivision/srt/docs/API.md

   - HSv5: On the sending party it will default to 16 if not changed the default 0 and the passphrase was set.
 The party that has set this value to non-zero value will advertise it at the beginning of the handshake.
-Actually there are two intended methods of defining it, and all other uses are considered an undefined behavior:
+Actually there are three intended methods of defining it, and all other uses are considered an undefined behavior:

     - **Unidirectional**: the sender shall set `PBKEYLEN` and the receiver shall